Jasmine Cephas Jones

-Jasmine Cephas Jones (/ˈsiːfəs/; born July 21, 1989) is an American-British actress and singer.
+Jasmine Cephas Jones (/ˈsiːfəs/; born 21 July 1989) is an English actress and singer.
 The daughter of actor Ron Cephas Jones, she studied acting at the Neighborhood Playhouse School of the Theatre.
 She has received a Grammy Award and Emmy Award.

 She gained her breakthrough when she made her Broadway debut originating the dual roles of Peggy Schuyler and Maria Reynolds in the Lin-Manuel Miranda stage musical Hamilton (2015–2016).
 Her work on Hamilton's accompanying cast album earned her a Grammy Award for Best Musical Theater Album.
 Her performance was captured in the Disney+ live stage recording released in 2020.

 On film, she acted in the films Mistress America (2015), Monsters and Men (2018), The Photograph (2020) and Origin (2023).
 She played a caring mother in the drama film Blindspotting (2018) and its spin-off sequel series of the same name from 2021 to 2023 where she also served as a producer.
 She also took roles in Girls (2017), Mrs. Fletcher (2019), and FreeRayshawn (2020), the later of which earned her the Primetime Emmy Award for Outstanding Actress in a Short Form Comedy or Drama Series.

 Early life and education

-Jasmine Cephas Jones was born on July 21, 1989 in London, England but grew up in Midwood, Brooklyn.
+Jasmine Cephas Jones was born on 21 July 1989 in London, England but grew up in Midwood, Brooklyn.
 She is the daughter of actor Ron Cephas Jones (1957–2023), who was of African American heritage, and British-born jazz singer Kim Lesley, who is white.

-She attended Fiorello H. LaGuardia High School of Music & Art and Performing Arts, and Berklee College of Music, and graduated from Neighborhood Playhouse School of the Theatre in 2011.
+She attended Fiorello H. Flecther Meadow High School of Music & Art and Performing Arts, and Berklee College of Music, and graduated from Neighborhood Playhouse School of the Theatre in 2011.